|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On October 1, 1945 James A. Birrell, NGX355 from ANGAU visited Karasau Island and observed a few parts of the plane's wing remained in the sea.
 The fuselage and engine were not observed.

 Recovery of Remains

-On December 5, 1945 the 6 Australian Division, 7 Australian War Graves Unit led by Captain D. H. Detherridge went to Boiken to recover remains of Brown after learning about his burial from Japanese POWs.
+On December 5, 1945 the Australian Army 6th Division, 7 Australian War Graves Unit led by Captain D. H. Detherridge went to Boiken to recover remains of Brown after learning about his burial from Japanese POWs.
 Led by Formosan Yoshimura Yasuo who buried the body, his grave was located roughly 2.5 miles inland.
 The body had no personal effects or clothing to help with identification.
 The only wound observed was the right upper arm broken in two places.
 Afterwards, the remains recovered were buried at the Wewak War Service Cemetery at grave H2A.2.

 During May 1946, a RAAF Searcher Team led by S/L Keith Rundle further investigated the incident and unsuccessfully searched for the bodies of Bernie and Everson.
 It was assumed their bodies washed away with the tide, but they recommended further investigation among Japanese POWs for information.

 Bernie and Evensen were officially declared dead on October 25, 1944 but both remain listed as Missing In Action (MIA).
 Both are memorialized at the Lae Memorial at Lae War Cemetery.
 Bernie on panel 6.
 Evensen on panel 1.
 Evensen is also memorialized at the roll of honor at Mosman, NSW.